 They have left their homes and are now seeking refuge in other countries.

-but there is not enough housing for them all, In order to help with this issue, some organizations are building homes for Syrian refugees.
+But there is not enough housing for them all.
+To help with this issue, some organizations are building homes for Syrian refugees.

 Syrian Refugees’ Conditions in Camps in North-West Syria

 An estimated 2.8 million people are internally displaced in northwestern Syria.